Gobiidae: Distribution and habitat

 Gobiidae are spread all over the world in tropical and temperate near shore-marine, brackish, and freshwater environments.
 Their range extends from the Old World coral reefs to the seas of the New World, and includes the rivers and near-shore habitats of Europe and Asia.
 Gobies are generally bottom-dwellers.
 Although many live in burrows, a few species (e.g. in the genus Glossogobius) are true cavefish.
 On coral reefs, species of gobiids constitute 35% of the total number of fishes and 20% of the species diversity.

 Subfamilies

 The family Gobiidae underwent a major revision in the 5th edition of Fishes of the World.
 Before the revision the Gobiidae contained six subfamilies: Gobiinae, Benthophilinae, Amblyopinae, Gobionellinae, Oxudercinae, and Sicydiinae.
 The revision retained the first two subfamilies and removed the other four to a separate family, the Oxudercidae.
 In addition, species formerly placed in the families Kraemeriidae, Microdesmidae, Ptereleotridae and Schindleriidae were added to the revised Gobiidae, although no subfamilies were described.

-The two formerly recognised subfamilies where the species have been retained in Gobiidae in the 5th Edition of Fishes of the World: